CarlSchuler/carl.github.io/_pages/about.md

 Sensing this portion of the meeting would soon close, I nominated myself for consideration.
 After a brief introduction,members in attendance voted on my self-nomination.

-Homeowners voted unanimousely for my appointment to the Board.
-As a result of the annual meeting, at least three homweowners would serve on Board.
+Homeowners voted unanimousely for my appointment.
+As a result of the annual meeting,it was known that at least three homweowners would serve on Board.

 My positions:
 ======